mattiasnordqvist/Galactic-Waste-Management/README.md

 When you continue development after your first release, you want to run in BrownField mode.
 Brownfield accepts a Source-parameter, which should point to a .bak-file from which you can restore your database.
 This backup should've been taken from the live database at some point.
 BrownField works pretty much like GreenField, but if Source is set, it will *Restore* database instead of *Clean* it.
 After restore or clean, all Migration-, vNext-, RunfIfchanged- and Seed-scripts will be evaluated for execution.
 New migration scripts should again go in the *vNext* folder.
 Scripts in the *Migration*-folder are considered *cemented* and you are not allowed to change them.
 Changing them will result in an error.
-THESE

 ## Contributors ✨